ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 **Option 2** is the chosen method since it offers more clarity and the support for remote Conduit instances.

-### Schema format

-This section discusses the schema format to be used.

-There are two aspects of this:

-- the schema format used internally (when registering a schema in the schema service, updating it, fetching, etc.)
-- the schema format exposed to connector developers (through the Connector SDK)

-Having them different makes only sense if we expose our own format in the Connector SDK.
-The internal format is dictated by the external schema registry that we will use, which supports only widely known formats, i.e. we won't be able to use our own schema format for that purpose.

-With that, having our own schema format in the Connector SDK that is converted to another schema format in Conduit is justified if, for example:

-- we want to decouple the Connector SDK and Conduit release cycle from the schema format release cycle
-- we want to limit or add feature on top of the schema format

-#### Option 1: Our own schema format

-**Advantages**:

-1. Allows us to implement a minimal set of features.

-**Disadvantages**:

-1. Requires to develop tooling (which may or may not be a big effort depending on the schema features we'd like to support).
-2. Requires a learning path for connector developers.
-3. As discussed below, we'll use an external service for managing schemas.
-With that, we'll be transforming our schema format into one that is compatible with the schema service.

-#### Option 2: Avro

-We use Avro as the schema format used by the Connector SDK and internally.

-**Advantages**:

-1. Minimal work on the implementation.
-2. A widely used schema format.

-**Disadvantages**:

-#### Option 3: Protobuf schema

-**Advantages**

-TBD

-**Disadvantages**:

-TBD

-#### Chosen option

-Option 1 is good for a limited set of features, however, we'd like to have extensive support for managing schemas.

 ## Connector SDK changes